 Gluten-free Macadamia and Lemon Madelines with Cardamom Custard

-The cardamom and vanilla custard is an optional extra, and of course you can make it dairy- and egg-free from this recipe using a pinch of ground cardamom instead.
-Either way it’s a luxurious addition to an already special treat.
+This Madeline recipe is completely gluten-free and dairy-free.
+It is low sugar and can be made using granulated stevia (Natvia) as well.
+The cardamom and vanilla custard is an optional extra, and of course you can make it dairy- and egg-free from my Coconut Custard recipe using a pinch of ground cardamom instead.

 - For the Lemon and Macadamia Madelines: